dmliao/amorphous/now.md

 layout: default
 ---

-I'm a software engineer and game developer, currently working as a software engineer at Facebook in Seattle.
+I'm a software engineer and game developer, currently working at Facebook in Seattle.

 This page is a catch-all of what I've been up to lately, as well as a few things from the near past and the near future.
 It was last updated **November 21st, 2017**.